woundedkoba/DynmapForked/README.md

     ./gradlew :fabric-1.18:build

+To ensure you’re building from a clean state (removes old files and rebuilds everything), use:

+    ./gradlew clean :spigot:build

 # What platforms are supported?
 The following target platforms are supported, and you can find them at the links supplied: